UCL/Short-VERDICT-Project/README.md

     3. Output folder is defined.

-This is where the output images from VERDICT processing will be saved.
+This is where the output images from VERDICT processing will be saved (defined in text document ...\output_folder.txt')

     4. Scheme folder is defined